guenichone/immo-crawler/README.md

 Based on this Immo Crawler is born to be able to find the exact goods for you with less efforts as possible.

 ## Project content
-- batch : Website crawler that browse differents Real Estate websites and push the data in DB.
+- **batch** : Website crawler that browse differents Real Estate websites and push the data in DB.
-- backend : Backend that exposes rest API to read and manipulate the data.
+- **backend** : Backend that exposes rest API to read and manipulate the data.
-- frontend : Simple web page used to view and maniulate the data.
+- **frontend** : Simple web page used to view and maniulate the data.
-- database : Shared module between batch and backend used for model and database.
+- **database** : Shared module between batch and backend used for model and database.

 ## Get started

 ### Crawler

+Download gecko driver to allow Selenium to use Firefox : https://github.com/mozilla/geckodriver/releases

+Edit **application.properties**
-Edit **application.properties** to set your own MongoDB connection.
+- To set your own MongoDB connection : **spring.data.mongodb.<...>**
+- To set your gecko driver path : **webdriver.gecko.driver**

 Edit **ImmoCrawlerBatch** to set your own search criterias.